git-moss/DrivenByMoss-Documentation/Akai/Akai-MPC-Force.md

 * **SHIFT + TAP** - Toggles the metronome.
 * **UNDO** - Undoes the last action.
 * **REDO** - Executes the last undone action.
+* **SHIFT + Pad** - Press and hold this button and tap a clip or scene to launch it with the alternative settings.

 ### Hardware: Only MPC